kwlayton1/credit-risk-classification/README.md

 # Credit Risk Classification Report [Module 20]

-## Overview of the Analysis Note that the next section will show the results:
+## Overview of the Analysis (note that the next section will show the actual results):

 #### The purpose of the analysis is to develop a logistic regression model (supervised machine learning) that predicts Credit Risk.
 The loan_status variable prediction is used to predict the Credit Risk.